The Best Snook Fishing Adventures in the Florida Keys

 The first thing you learn fishing in the Keys is that a successful snook fisherman must be smart, skillful, patient and above all persistent.
 Every angler wants to land a lunker, but a trophy specimen of the species Centropomus undecimalis can be particularly elusive.

-Florida Keys fishing is famous for tarpon, cobia and bonefish, but nothing gets the blood pumping like snook season.
-If you want to go snook fishing, you’ll find the largest specimens on the flats and deep in the backcountry of Everglades National Park.
+Florida Keys fishing is famous for tarpon, cobia and bonefish, but nothing gets the blood pumping like snook fishing season.
+If you want to go fishing for snook, you’ll find the largest specimens on the flats and deep in the backcountry of Everglades National Park.

 Hawks Cay Charters

 Anglers booking Florida Keys fishing charters will find that snook can be caught on a variety of live and artificial baits.
 The top Florida Keys fishing guides understand that while there are many factors that influence inshore species–water temperature, moon phase, barometric pressure–the most important is tide.
 Anglers armed with a little local knowledge can head off on their own but the chances of success are much higher if they contact one of the more reputable Florida Keys outfitters such as those found at the Hawks Cay Marina.

 The best snook fishing guides, including Mike O'Dell aboard the Right On, provide light-tackle half and full-day excursions.
 Jeff Malone of Tarpon Time and Mike Kasten of I’m Hooked are masters of live-bait fishing.
 Mike O'Dell, with his 24-foot Yellowfin, can take larger parties deep into Florida Bay.